auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_07.md

 ```

-## Problem #3: Analyze Data
+### Problem #3: Analyze Data

 Read a list of five integer numbers.
-Load these numbers into an array and print the array to the screen.
+Store these numbers in an array and print the array to the screen.
 Then, find the minimum and maximum values in the array.
 Calculate the mean value and the standard deviation of the array values.

 The standard deviation can be calculated using the following formula: